ProjektAdLer/AdlerDevelopmentEnvironment/moodle/doc/webserver_setup.md

 sudo is required to use the php-fpm socket.
 It should be possible to solve it without the need of sudo.

+**Note:** Caddy with PHP-FPM will automatically use the PHP CLI configuration, so no additional PHP configuration is needed.

 ## Apache Web Server

 More complex to set up and requires lots of changes to the system, potentially beeing in conflict with other services.